uccser/cs-field-guide/docs/author/writing_guide.rst

 Link to a Page Outside of Website (external link)
 ------------------------------------------------------------------------------

-These are links to websites that are not a part of the CS Field Guide project.
+These are links to websites that are not a part of the Computer Science Field Guide project.
 The URL should include the ``https://`` or ``http://`` as required.

 .. code-block:: none